RHQOnline/DL2-PAKFile-Utility/README.md

 - [x] Ability to Extract PAKFiles into a Folder to Edit
 - [x] Ability to Build a PAKFile from a Folder
 - [x] Incredibly Efficient Mod Builder with 79% (21% of Original Size) [LZMA Compression](https://en.wikipedia.org/wiki/Lempel%E2%80%93Ziv%E2%80%93Markov_chain_algorithm) on the size of the mods!
+- [ ] Search PAKFiles for Specific Contents
 - [ ] GUI Integration
-- [ ]  Intelligently Browse DL2 PAKFile Folder Contents
+- [ ] Intelligently Browse DL2 PAKFile Folder Contents (MOD MANAGER FUNCTIONALITY)
 - [ ] Detailed Documentation for both the Application and for Modding DL2
 - [ ] Auto-Updating Feature for the Utility that Pulls from GitHub
 - [ ] More Modding Tools Built-In

 More to be Announced Soon!